Easy One Pot Ground Lamb and Couscous

 - Saute onion and garlic with olive oil in a large saute pan (use one with a cover that fits) over medium-high heat until fragrant and beginning to soften.

 - Add minced lamb.
-Break it up (I like to use a potato masher).
+Break it up (I like to use a meat chopper).
+NOTE: If you have more than a coating of grease in the skillet, you will want to drain it off.

 - Add the cumin, cinnamon, turmeric, coriander, and cayenne.
 Continue cooking until the lamb no longer shows any pink, and the pan has very little or no liquid.
 (See notes).